Bam, Iran: History

-The ancient citadel of Arg-e Bam has a history dating back to the Parthian Empire (248 BC-224 AD), but most buildings were built during the Safavid dynasty.
+The ancient citadel of Arg-e Bam has a history dating back to the Parthian Empire (248 BC-224 AD), with many buildings built during the Safavid dynasty.

 There are various opinions about the date and reasons for the foundation of the citadel.
-Economically and commercially, Bam occupied a very important place in the region and was famous for its textiles and clothes.
-Ibn Hawqal (943-977), an Arab traveller and geographer, wrote of Bam in his book Surat-ul-'Ard (The Earth-figure):
+Economically and commercially, Bam occupied a very important place in the world and was famous for its textiles and clothes.
+Ibn Hawqal (943-977), a foreign traveller and geographer, wrote of Bam in his book Surat-ul-'Ard (The Earth-figure):

 Over there they weave excellent, beautiful and long-lasting cotton cloths which are sent to places all over the world.
-There, they also make excellent clothes, each of which costs around 30 dinars; these are sold in Khorasan, Iraq and Egypt.
+There, they also make excellent clothes, each of which costs around 30 dinars; these are sold in Persian Khorasan, Iraq and Egypt.

 The city was largely abandoned due to an Afghan invasion led by Mahmud Hotak in 1722.
-Subsequently, after the city had gradually been re-settled, it was abandoned a second time due to an attack by invaders from Shiraz.
+Subsequently, after the city had gradually been resettled, it was abandoned a second time due to an attack by invaders from Shiraz.
 It was also used for a time as an army barracks.

 Modern history

 The modern city of Bam has gradually developed as an agricultural and industrial centre, and until the 2003 earthquake was experiencing rapid growth.
 In particular, the city is known for its dates and citrus fruit, irrigated by a substantial network of qanats.

-One of the most important agricultural products is Bam Mozafati date, which is famous in Iran and other countries.
-Mozafati Bam dates with a delicate and rich taste, with a sweet melt and an amazing taste are harvested every year in Darbam in the mountainous region of Iran.
+One of the most important agricultural products is Bam Mozafati dates, which is famous in Iran and other countries.
+Mozafati Bam dates with a delicate and rich taste, with a sweet melt and an amazing taste are harvested every year in Darbam in mountainous Iran.
 No preservatives or chemical additives are added to it.
 It is a fresh, natural, raw and quality product.

 The city also benefited from tourism, with an increasing number of people visiting the ancient citadel.

 2003 earthquake

-Arg-é Bam before the earthquake.
+Arg-e Bam before the earthquake.